adamreeve/pelican_publications/README.rst

 Usage::

-    .. publications:: path/to/publications.bib path/to/publications.html
+    .. publications:: path/to/publications.bib
+        :template: path/to/publications.html
         :sort: date

+By default pelican_publications uses a ``publications`` template in the Pelican theme.
+This can be overridden by setting the template option as a path to a Jinja2 template.
-In this example, publications.bib is a BibTeX file and publications.html is a Jinja2 template that accepts a lists of BibTeX entries.
+The template is passed one parameter, ``publications``, which is a list of BibTeX entries.
-These BibTeX entries are dictionaries in the format used by the bibtexparser_ Python package.
+These BibTeX entries are simple dictionaries in the format used by the bibtexparser_ Python package, with a few customisations such as converting page ranges to use an html en dash and splitting the author field into a list of authors.

 Possible sort options are: